dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/read-only-dependency-properties.md

 - When implementing the CLR property wrapper, make sure it doesn't have a public `set` accessor.

-- `RegisterReadOnly` returns a <xref:System.Windows.DependencyPropertyKey> instead of <xref:System.Windows.DependencyProperty>.
+- `RegisterReadOnly` returns <xref:System.Windows.DependencyPropertyKey> instead of <xref:System.Windows.DependencyProperty>.
 Store the `DependencyPropertyKey` in a nonpublic class member.

 You can determine the value of your read-only dependency property using whatever logic you choose.
 The recommended way to set the property value, either initially or as part of runtime logic, is to use the overload of <xref:System.Windows.DependencyObject.SetValue%2A> that accepts a parameter of type `DependencyPropertyKey`.
 Using `SetValue` is preferable to circumventing the property system and setting the backing field directly.